BlockchainRPG/brpg-docs/blog/v4-6-0-changes.md

 - Allow Players to purchase the starter pack directly from the game
 - Allow players tyo purchase the Originals Sticker Capsule directly from the game, using staked GOLD balance
 - Fixed Character not focusing correctly on load
+- Characters will automatically regenerate health at 10% / hour